kironroy/GitDemo/README.md

 # GitDemo
-This is a demo app for Tim Corey's Git Course.
+This is a sample repository for the Git Course.

 ## Roadmap
  * Add new features